bertrandPiccard/Project-Folder-Sync/README.md

 ## Update
 The update operation is done only on files.

-A source and replica folder is provided to the function "getMismatchFiles" and will return a list of files that's not matching.
+Source and replica folders are provided to the function "getMismatchFiles" and it will return a list of files that's not matching.

 The function uses the library "filecmp" to compare the two folders and get the common files (matching names).
 Then, it will compare each files from this list and return the list of mismatch files.